ydahal1/Rock-Paper-Scissors/README.md

 # rps
-Rock Paper Scissors, a game that have been passed into generations.
-I bet you have never seen this game designed this way.
-Designed with  HTML5, Boostrap and JS.
-Enjojy the game by clicking [here](https://ydahal1.github.io/Rock-Paper-Scissors/)
+Rock Paper Scissors, a game that has been passed down to us through the generations.
+Designed to captivate a digital generation.
+It is built with HTML-5, and JS.
+Check the readme page, I have conveniently placed the link to the game there.
+Enjoy playing rock, paper, scissors with a computer.